 The interest being appraised is fee simple "as is" for the purchase of the site.
-A value of the parcel was estimated using only one of the three traditional approaches to value, the sales comparison approach.
+A value of the parcels was estimated using only one of the three traditional approaches to value, the sales comparison approach.
 It is based on the principal of substitution that an informed purchaser would pay no more for the rights in acquiring a particular real property than the cost of acquiring, without undue delay, an equally desirable one.
 Three properties were selected for comparison, each with similar site characteristics, utility availability, zoning classification and road access.
-No inspection was made of the property or comparables used in this report and the Real Estate Services Department staff relied upon information solely provided by program staff.
+No inspection was made of the properties or comparables used in this report and the Real Estate Services Department staff relied upon information solely provided by program staff.
 The valuation conclusion is limited only by the reported assumptions and conditions that no other known or unknown adverse conditions exist.

-If the Board of County Commissioners choose to acquire this property, an appraisal by an independent Real Estate Appraiser will be obtained at that time.
-Pursuant to the Conservation Collier Purchase Policy, one appraisal is required for the Dombrowiski parcel, which has an initial valuation less than \$500,000; 1 independent Real Estate Appraiser will value the subject property and that appraisal report will determine the actual value of the subject property.
+If the Board of County Commissioners choose to acquire these properties, an appraisal by an independent Real Estate Appraiser will be obtained at that time.
+Pursuant to the Conservation Collier Purchase Policy, one appraisal is required for the parcels, which have an initial valuation less than \$500,000; 1 independent Real Estate Appraiser will value the subject properties and that appraisal report will be used to determine the offer amount for the subject properties.